skellat/static-mdbook/README.md

 Consult the work on Launchpad in the [auto-newspaper](https://code.launchpad.net/~skellat/+git/auto-newspaper) project.
 If you clone this repository please make sure you use the command `git clone --recurse-submodules` to ensure you pick up the `auto-newspaper` submodule that is being included with this repository.
 Things will get interesting, it seems.

-Oddly enough, writing this in Markdown does make it possible to still take the test and typeset it later using LaTeX thanks to the [markdown](https://ctan.org/pkg/markdown) package.
+Oddly enough, writing this in Markdown does make it possible to still take the text and typeset it later using LaTeX thanks to the [markdown](https://ctan.org/pkg/markdown) package.